DirkDuesentrieb/fgsniffer/README.md

 Convert Fortigates "diagnose sniffer" output to pcap files

 ## The scope
-Some FortiGate Models like the FG100E don't have a disk, so cou can't use the WebUIs "Packet Capture" menu to create pcap files.
+Some FortiGate Models like the FG100E don't have a disk, so you can't use the WebUIs "Packet Capture" menu to create pcap files.
 The workaround is to use the CLI and create a verbose output and convert this with a Perl script.
-That didn't work for me so I created this tool.
-The small binary converts session logs to pcap files that can be opened with wireshark.
+The Perl stuff didn't work for me so I created this tool.
+A compiled small binary converts session logs to pcap files that can be opened with wireshark.

 ## How to create a pcap
 ### 1 Create a log file
 It depends on your ssh client how logs are created.
 #### Linux/openssh
 Linux `tee` saves you step 3 and redirects the openssh output directly to the tool.
 I assume your fgsniffer binary lies in your current path.
+10.10.10.1 is of course a placeholder for your firewall.
 ```
-ssh admin@10.10.10.1 | tee >(./fgsniffer)
+~ $ ssh 10.10.10.1 | tee >(./fgsniffer)
 ```
 #### Windows/Putty
 In the settings look for Session/Logging.
 Check "Printable Output" and click "Browse" to save the putty.log to somewhere you find it.